iDataist/Migrate-Tech-Conference-App-to-Azure/README.md

  - The current architecture is not cost-effective.

 I migrated the application to Azure in the following steps:
-- Migrated a PostgreSQL database backup to an Azure Postgres database instance
+- Migrate a PostgreSQL database to an Azure Postgres database instance
-- Refactored the notification logic to an Azure Function via a service bus queue message
+- Refactor the notification logic to an Azure Function via a service bus queue message
-- Migrated and deployed the web app to an Azure App Service
+- Migrate and deploy the web app to an Azure App Service

 ## Dependencies